Sausage And Potato Soup {Instant Pot}

 • salt and pepper to taste I add lots of salt because salty soup is my favorite.

-• 2 cans- drained and rinsed white beans great northern or cannelini work well
+• 2 cans white beans- drained and rinsed great northern or cannelini work well

 • 1-2 cups frozen or fresh spinach